FatenSidhom/Github-Repos-Search-React/README.md

 3. React Icons

 ## 🤔 Future improvements
-- add Storybook to create organized UI systems making both the building process and documentation more efficient and easier to use.
+- Add storybook to create organized UI systems making both the building process and documentation more efficient and easier to use.
+- Add unit and integration testing.
-- add Pagination for fetching repos.
+- Add pagination for fetching repos.

 ## ☕ Feedback on the exercise
 - Working on this Task, I used TypeScript within react for the first time and i found that to be very insightful.